The Sherwin-Williams Company – Tax Strategy Disclosure

 Sherwin-Williams has an extensive retail presence throughout the Americas and growing service capabilities in Europe and Asia/Pacific.
 The business activities are grouped in the following four divisions:

-- The Consumer Group manages a highly efficient global supply chain consisting of 65 manufacturing plants and 33 distribution centers.
+- The Consumer Brands Group operates 90 company outlets in Australia and New Zealand and manages a highly efficient global supply chain consisting of 84 manufacturing plants and distribution centers.

-- The Global Finishes Group sells to a growing customer base in more than 100 countries around the world and has 288 company-operated automotive, protective and marine and product finishes branches.
+- The Performance Coatings Group sells to a growing customer base in more than 100 countries around the world and has around 290 company-operated general industrial, industrial wood, protective and marine and automotive branches.

 Sherwin-Williams' products are sold under brands such as Dutch Boy, Krylon, Sherwin-Williams, Valspar, Thompson's WaterSeal, Ronseal, and Minwax.